Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ##All Messages Specific Chatroom
 ### /api/messages/room_id/:room_id
 ####GET
+A Get Request to this url will return the messages from the specific chatroom in the DB.
+Add '/:session_id' to url

+##All Messages Specific User
+### /api/messages/user_id/:user_id
+####GET
-A Get Request to this url will return the specific message in the DB.
+A Get Request to this url will return the messages from specific user in the DB.
 Add '/:session_id' to url

 ##
 ## Login